 we use our scraps for good!

-during the creation of our collections, we always save any leftover textile scraps and find creative ways to use every last bit of our custom woven textiles. over the years, we’ve repurposed them in collaborations with artists, in our crowd-sourced community quilt, and in patch kits that you have upcycled in creative and unique ways!
+during the creation of our collections, we always save any leftover textile scraps and find creative ways to use every last bit of our custom woven textiles. over the years, we’ve repurposed them in collaborations with artists, in our crowd-sourced community quilt, and in patch kits that you have upcycled in many creative ways!

-our latest iteration of this commitment is our Scrap Fellowship: a program in which we donate our scraps to people or organizations that will use them to create positive change.
+another iteration of this commitment is our Scrap Fellowship: a program in which we donate our scraps to people or organizations that will use them to create positive change.

 Children's Institute of Fashion Arts